adhithyan15/learning-monorepo/code/design-docs/build-system.md

 ### V3 Update
 Windows provides a number of challenges.
 So, for many things, I might first start building on linux and mac and then come back to Windows.
 But I currently have to two separate BUILD files for linux and mac.
 So, I am introducing a new BUILD file with a prefix called `BUILD_mac_and_linux`.
 The build system will detect this and use the logic in the file to build both mac and linux.

+### V4 Update
+Mac and Linux builds are quite fast.
+But Windows build is up to 30 minutes or so.
+So, building the entire repo is a challenge.
+So, in the V4 update, I introduced a way to build just a single BUILD file.